newrollenterprises/clarity-kit/README.md

 ## Build Log

+### 08/14/24
+- kept getting 529 (server overload) errors from Claude, so I created backend/app2.py which uses OpenAI under the hood instead.
+Less effective but more reliable.

+### 08/12/24
+- ditched OCR text-matching, instead I use tesseract to find text and label each text blob with an ID number.
+Claude matches ID (drawn over original screen shot) to components.
+Click() location is specified using tesseract coordinates and IDs.

 ### 08/09/24
 - Clarity Kit now lets you click elements using OCR text-matching.
 Claude is bad at positions.
 So I match textContent from Claude with local OCR text recognition to find element to click.
 - I figured out why imports were breaking.
 NVDA uses python 3.11 32-bit version.
 You need to use `/path/to/3.11/32-bit/python.exe -m pip install [module]`.
 It was saying import not found because the .pyd files (c-extended) have a name tag that matches them to a particular arch.
 So when NVDA's python tried to import only .pyd files for my python 3.9 were being found